-We are the area’s main dealer for Barbas, Chesneys, Clearview, Dovre, Jetmaster, Jotul, Nordpeis, Scan, Stovax, Stuv and Yeoman.
+We are the area’s main dealer for Barbas, Chesneys, Clearview, Dovre, Hwam, Jetmaster, Jotul, Lotus, Nordpeis, Scan, Stovax, Stuv, Wiking and Yeoman.

 We have carefully selected our portfolio, from top of the range stove brands, to ensure that we have options to suit every taste, budget and property.
 If you have seen a different make of stove elsewhere which is not in our range, it is highly likely that we have an equivalent or an alternative product – please ask!